Driving While Suspended

 Driving While Suspended and Driving While Revoked Charges

 William A. Stavros is a lawyer experienced at representing clients charged with Driving While Suspended and Driving While Revoked in both the State and Federal Courts.
 In Maryland State Courts both Driving While Suspended and Driving While Revoked citations carry serious potential consequences including, but not limited to jail time, substantial fines and points on your driving record.
 Jail time and substantial fines are also potential consequences in Maryland Federal Courts; the possibility of points and other Motor Vehicle Administration sanctions is, however, a more complicated issue in the Federal Courts in Maryland that is dependant upon Federal Jurisdictional law.

 Point assessment can be a serious issue in a number of respects.
 Certain driving while suspended charges can result in points sufficient to trigger a revocation of your license.
 Out of state motorists may face point related issues under the reciprocity laws of the state that granted their license to drive.
 Potential consequences vary depending upon the precise citations charged and applicable law.
 These cases often turn, however, on technical defenses that an experienced attorney can assert on your behalf.

-William A. Stavros has over twenty four years of experience defending those accused of jailable traffic violations.
+William A. Stavros has over twenty five years of experience defending those accused of jailable traffic violations.
 He has represented thousands of people in court during his career and understands what your freedom and your ability to drive a motor vehicle mean to you.
 Mr. Stavros will make sure that appropriate defenses are presented in order to help protect both your ability to drive a motor vehicle and your freedom.
 You may contact William A. Stavros for a free consultation by calling (410) 825-3300 or (410) 739-0794.

 Additional reasons to retain an attorney